Anaminus/roblox-cure/README.md

 This doesn't mean they all share the same environment, they just have read- only access to it.

-Some extra globals, as well as all native packages, are added to the main environment, and are therefore accessible to all scripts and packages.
+Some extra globals are added to the main environment, and are therefore accessible to all scripts and packages.
 For convenience, they are also added to the `shared` table, for use by scripts outside of Cure.

+Native packages are also added to the main environment automatically, under the name of the package (sub-folders do not make a difference).

 Currently, the following extra global variables are defined: